co-native-ab/packer-ansible-avd-demo/README.md

-# Azure Virtual Desktop - Packer
+# Azure Virtual Desktop - Packer & Ansible

+A small repository to demonstrate how to use packer and Ansible with Azure Virtual Desktop images.

 ## Pre requisites